duchess-rs/duchess/book/src/threat_model.md

 **Outcome of nonadherence:** Memory leak

 **How Duchess avoids this:** Unclear what this exactly means, to be honest, but we make no special effort to prevent it.
 However, memory leaks are largely unlikely in Duchess due to having a destructor on `Global`.

+### Mismatch of `.class` files
+Duchess cannot guarantee that the `.class` files used during compilation match the classfiles at runtime.

+**How Duchess avoids this**
+Duchess will load JNI methods at runtime using their method descriptor.
+The method descriptor fully captures arguments and return type of a method, (with the exception of generics).
+If a correct classfile has not been provided, this will result in a safe runtime error.
+In the case of generics, we operate on pointers instead and do not directly transmute memory returned from the JVM.
+These values are only useful when interacting with the JVM.
+Since we are operating on pointers and interacting with the JVM, there is no avenue to create memory unsafety.

+**Outcome of nonadherence:** Errors returned from `.execute()`